Rishal025/Angular_Netflix_Clone/README.md

 #Netflix clone

-I have one this Netflix clone as a part of learning Angular.
+I have done this Netflix clone as a part of learning Angular.